Cray-HPE/docs-csm/glossary.md

 by the management nodes.
 The master nodes provide Kubernetes master functions and have the etcd cluster which provides a datastore for Kubernetes.
 The worker nodes provide Kubernetes worker functions where most of the containerized workload is scheduled by Kubernetes.

+The management nodes have various roles:

+* Masters nodes are Kubernetes masters.
+* Worker nodes are Kubernetes workers and have physical connections to the [High Speed Network](#high-speed-network-hsn).
+* Storage nodes physically have more local storage for providing storage classes to Kubernetes.

 <a name="mountain-cabinet"></a>